 So you’re looking for a job?
-Maybe, it’s your first job out of college.
+Maybe, it’s your first job out of college or university.
 Maybe, you’ve decided it’s time for a career change and are ready to move on.
 Maybe your company downsized and you no longer have a choice about finding a new job.
 Whatever your personal scenario, you’re going to need a resume.

 It's time to change your mindset about resumes.

 Most of us think of a resume as a list of all the jobs we have held in the past, each listed in reverse chronological order with a short description of duties and responsibilities.
-While your previous jobs will be listed, it’s time to change your mindset about resumes.
+It’s time to change your mindset about resumes.
 A resume is NOT just a personal history of jobs.
 It’s time to begin thinking of a resume as a marketing document.
 You are selling yourself to a potential employer.
 It’s a unique one-of-a-kind advertisement - for you.

 The ultimate purpose of a resume is to land an interview.
 That’s it.
 You want your resume to impress the hiring manager enough that he or she will take the next step and contact you for an interview.
 So how do you do that?

 This is the first in a series of blog posts that will detail 5 important steps for building an impressive resume that will land you an interview.

 Writing a resume is a tough job to do well and something I find most people dread tackling.
 People don’t want to brag about themselves and have trouble organizing their accomplishments and hard earned skills into a cohesive, easy to scan document.
 They’re not sure what to include and what to leave out and where to put things.
 In these blog posts, we’ll walk through the process of organizing and formatting a killer resume designed to land you an interview.
 Here’s your first assignment.